-Notice how in Figure 2., the "Sum of Transfer Amounts" in the first two major transaction spikes was almost equal, approximately 54 million OM tokens were sent at those specific times, even though the "Number of Transfers" was different.
+Notice how in Figure 2., the "Sum of Transfer Amounts" in the first two major transaction spikes was almost equal for those specific periods, approximately 54 million OM tokens were sent, even though the "Number of Transfers" was different.

-This suggests some coordination or joint control over those transactions because it would be difficult otherwise to explain away as a coincidence how despite the "Number of Transfers" being different, the total amounts were similar.
+While this could be pure coincidence, it more likely suggests some coordination or joint control over those transactions because it would be difficult otherwise to explain away how the total amounts for those two hours were almost exactly the same.